X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 The implementation closely follows the paper, from model architectures to training setup.
-However, it also provides some customization (such as choosing the batch size, the maximum length of the sequences, etc.)
+However, it also provides some customization (such as choosing the batch size, the maximum length of the sequences, etc.).
 In addition, the code can work with a custom dataset.

 # Installation